OKEAMAH/Git/README.md

 ## The Tezos software

-This repository hosts an implementation of the Tezos blockchain called **Octez**, including a node, a client, a baker, an endorser, an accuser, and other tools, distributed with the Tezos economic protocols of Mainnet for convenience.
+This repository hosts the **Octez implementation of the Tezos blockchain**, including a node, a client, a baker, an endorser, an accuser, and other tools, distributed with the Tezos economic protocols of Mainnet for convenience.

 In more detail, this git repository contains:
 - the source code, in directory src/